Raghul-M/Podman-ContainerSpecialist/README.md

 #### Chapter 1: Introduction to Containers and OpenShift

-* [ ]  Understand what containers are and how they differ from VMs
+* [X]  Understand what containers are and how they differ from VMs
 * [ ]  Learn container orchestration with Kubernetes and OpenShift
-* [ ]  Document key differences: containers vs VMs, container images vs instances
+* [X]  Document key differences: containers vs VMs, container images vs instances
+* [X]  Important Concepts Cgroups, Namespaces, Overlay FS, SE LInux
+* [X]  Rootless Containers

 ####  Chapter 2: Podman Basics